-If you are searching for a quick-shipping option, then you may have stumbled upon the term hotshot delivery.
+If you are searching for light freight quick-shipping options, then you may need to look into hotshot deliveries.

-If this is something that you want to know more about, let me tell you what is hotshot trucking.
+If this is something that you want to know more about, let me tell you what hotshot trucking is.

 What is hotshot trucking?

-Hotshot trucking is a type of freight-hauling service done with small loads, at short distances, and by small trucks.
+Hotshot trucking is a type of freight-hauling service.

 The types of loads shipped by hotshot drivers are construction equipment, agricultural equipment, industrial machinery, etc.